nim-works/nimskull/doc/backends.rst

 interface <manual.html#foreign-function-interface>`_ mainly through the `importc pragma <manual.html#foreign-function-interface-importc-pragma>`_.
 The `importc` pragma is the *generic* way of making backend symbols available in Nim and is available in all the target backends (JavaScript too).
-The C++ or Objective-C backends have their respective `ImportCpp
-<manual.html#implementation-specific-pragmas-importcpp-pragma>`_ and
-`ImportObjC <manual.html#implementation-specific-pragmas-importobjc-pragma>`_
+The JS backend also has `importjs
-pragmas to call methods from classes.
+<manual.html#implementation-specific-pragmas-importjs-pragma>`_ to call methods
+from classes.

 Whenever you use any of these pragmas you need to integrate native code into your final binary.
 In the case of JavaScript this is no problem at all, the